Navigate to Integrations

 There might be the need, on occasion, to refresh a mapping when something has been changed and needs to be fixed or updated.
-You can read more about what refresh mapping does to your field mapping.
+You can read more about what refresh mapping does to your field mapping in this article.

-Click on the blue "i" icon to see more about the error.
+Click on the blue information icon to see more about the error.
 This will also give you the option to Delete mapping, which we’re not going to do at this time.

 In this example, we’re going to refresh (or fix) the mapping instead of deleting.
-To do this, click the gear icon to the right-hand side of the mapping, then choose Refresh Mapping.
+To do this, click the gear icon on the right-hand side of the mapping, then choose Refresh Mapping.

 This action will create a new HubSpot property for this Salesforce field to be mapped to.
 Now the mapping appears updated with a HubSpot property, Salesforce field, and no errors.